ASAGlab/MOI--An-integrated-solution-for-omics-analyses/README.md

 ## Common issues:
+   - If an error regarding biomaRt appears:

+    ```bash
+     Error in h(simpleError(msg, call)) :
+     error in evaluating the argument 'conn' in selecting a method for function 'dbDisconnect': object 'info' not found
+     Calls: useEnsembl ... .sql_disconnect -> dbDisconnect -> .handleSimpleError -> h
+     Execution halted
+    ```

-   - If an error regarding biomaRt appears just run the pipeline again with -resume.
-It is a biomaRt issue
+just run the pipeline again with -resume.
+It is a biomaRt issue:

    ```bash
    nextflow run multiomicsintegrator -params-file /full/path/to/params_mcia.yml -profile docker -resume
    ```